navapbc/wic-participant-recertification-portal/docs/participant/pages/07_contact.md

 ### Considerations for other states:

 Is there anything else you need to collect ahead of a recertification appointment?
+It's important to collect all necessary information, but be sure to balance that against collecting too much information.
+Asking participants to fill out excessively long forms or asking for sensitive PII may make participants reluctant to use the application.

 ### Development